-The Group recorded deferred tax assets related to tax loss carried forward in FY2020 and FY2021 due to a decrease in demand for airline passengers associated with the spread of the novel coronavirus (COVID-19).
-In the current consolidated fiscal year, deferred tax assets of ¥213,374 million related to tax loss carried forward etc. were recorded.
+The Group recorded deferred tax loss carried forward in FY2020 and FY2021 due to a decrease in demand for airline passengers associated with the spread of the novel coronavirus (COVID-19).
+In the current consolidated fiscal year, deferred tax assets of ¥190,747 million related to tax loss carried forward etc. are recorded.